Huang-Meimei/HRM-react-vite/README.md

 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite with some ESLint rules.

+It faciliates the log-in/-out components with code verification from back-end and components with svg-animated logos.

 Currently, two official plugins are available: